 - Preheat the oven to 425 degrees Fahrenheit.

 - Remove the plastic wrap from the top of the dough(the plastic wrap will stick, and that's okay!
 Just slowly pull it off.)
-Place the bread pan onto the middle rack and bake it for 40 minutes.
-Rotate the pan halfway through. *If there is a rack above the middle rack, remove it, or the bread may get squished by it as it rises.
-Also, if your oven runs a bit hot, keep an eye on the bread for the last 15 minutes or so.
-If the top of the bread gets too brown, place a piece of aluminum foil over it while it finishes baking.
+Next, place the bread pan onto the middle rack and bake it for 40 minutes, rotating the pan halfway through. *If there is a rack above the middle rack, make sure to remove it, or the bread may get squished by it as it rises.
+Also, if your oven runs a bit hot, keep an eye on the bread for the last 20 minutes or so.
+If the top of the bread gets too dark brown, place a piece of aluminum foil over it while it finishes baking.

 - Allow the bread to cool down in the pan entirely- this is a must as it is essentially finishing baking in the center.
-Next, take a butter knife and run it around the outer edges to easily remove it.
-Then tip it upside down onto your hand to pop it out, flip it over, slice, and enjoy!
+Next, if your pan isn't super non-stick, take a butter knife and run it around the outer edges to easily remove the bread.
+Then tip the pan upside down onto your hand to pop the bread out, flip it over, slice, and enjoy!

 Welcome to my tip section of this easy homemade bread recipe!
 Here I provide my top tips to help you perfect the recipe.
 Sometimes, I also give substitute suggestions that I think you may find helpful.